 1973 El Grande de Coca Cola stars Ron House as a nightclub owner whose family poses as famous stars to entertain the customers.
 It runs for 1,114 performances at the Mercer Arts Theatre in New York.

 1983 Hoping to follow up his success in The Magic Show, magician Doug Henning plays the title role in the musical Merlin at the Mark Hellinger Theatre.
 The show runs six months, and is regularly stolen by Chita Rivera, who plays the villainous Queen, and by a young actor named Nathan Lane, who has just his second Broadway role as her son, Prince Fergus.

-1997 An all-star Broadway revival of Anton Chekhov's Three Sisters opens at the Criterion Theatre.
+1997 A Broadway revival of Anton Chekhov's Three Sisters opens at the Criterion Theatre.
 The cast features Amy Irving, Lili Taylor, Jeanne Tripplehorn, Calista Flockhart, Billy Crudup, David Strathairn, Jerry Stiller, and Eric Stoltz.

 2003 The New York City Council overrides a mayoral veto and bans cell phones in Broadway and Off-Broadway theatres.
 Offenders can face a fine of $50 and eviction from the venue in question.
 Mayor Michael Bloomberg objects that the law will be impossible to enforce.

 2012 An Off-Broadway revival of Paula Vogel's How I Learned to Drive, her dark Pulitzer Prize-winning coming-of-age play, opens at Second Stage Theatre.
 Directed by Kate Whoriskey, the cast features Elizabeth Reaser, Norbert Leo Butz, Kevin Cahoon, Jennifer Regan, and Marnie Schulenburg.